daostack/DAOstack-Hackers-Kit/docs/stack/client/howToUseClient.md

 One of the purposes of the client library is to make help with interactions with the DAOstack Ethereum contracts.

-Here is how you create a proposal in a DAO  for a contribution reward for a
+Here is how you create a proposal in a DAO  for a contribution reward

 ```